5 Tips on College Student Insurance

 In 2013, college students reported more than 15,000 burglaries occurring on campus.
 And between 2009 and 2013, fire departments responded to nearly 4,000 structure fires in dorms, fraternities, and sororities.
 Yikes, right?

-The good news is, if your child has campus housing, her belongings should be covered under your homeowners or renters insurance policy.
+The good news is, if your child has campus housing, her belongings should be covered under your homeowners insurance policy.
 It’s a good idea to call your agent to confirm the details.
 Some parents’ policies only cover student property up to a certain percentage of your household’s total coverage.
 And if she’s toting a laptop, tablet, cell phone, mini fridge, bicycle… not to mention a closet full of overpriced fashions, you may not be adequately insured.

 Here’s a good exercise to complete over the summer: create a detailed home inventory (for both of you!), so you have clear records of all your valuable possessions —ideally, combined with recent photos or video.

 If your student opts to live off campus, she will need her own renter’s insurance policy to cover the contents of her apartment and any liability for friends who visit.
 Luckily, renters insurance—even in big cities—is surprisingly affordable.
 Do your homework on MA renters insurance early, or call our team to get your specific questions answered.